phchoi/drlnd-continuous-control/README.md

     Then, place the file in the code directory and unzip (or decompress) the file.

-4. Run the [Continuous_Control.ipynb](https://github.com/phchoi/drlnd-continuous-control/blob/master/Continuous_Control.ipynb) and follow the instructions to learn how to use the Python API to control the agent.
+4. Run the [Continuous_Control.ipynb](https://github.com/phchoi/drlnd-continuous-control/blob/master/Continuous_Control.ipynb) in jupter notebook and follow the instructions to learn how to use the code to train the agent